crxxtian/crxxtian.github.io/about.md

   <div class="terminal-body">
     <p class="terminal-prompt">whoami</p>
     <div class="terminal-output typing">
-      Hey, I’m Cristian—a recent grad from Illinois State University with a B.S. in Cybersecurity.
+      Hey, I’m Cristian.
+I'm a recent grad from Illinois State University with a B.S. in Cybersecurity.
 I’m a privacy advocate and cybersecurity enthusiast, diving deep into the digital shadows to uncover threats and share knowledge.
-This lair is my space to drop practical security tips and rants, all while keeping it tracker-free and open-source.
+This is my space to drop practical security tips and rants, all while keeping it open source.
     </div>

     <p class="terminal-prompt">skills --list</p>